-- ➤ In many cases, voluntary standards can be established without posing any problem under the Antimonopoly Act since they may potentially lead to pro-competitive effects; for example, the unification of specifications can potentially lead to such pro-competitive effects as the prompt launch of a market for products adopting the unified specifications or an expansion of the demands. - lit restrains means of competition and unjustly harms the interests of users, or where it is unjustly discriminatory among enterprises, such establishment may pose problems under the Antimonopoly Act, depending on the contents or implementation methods of voluntary standards.
+- ➤ In many cases, voluntary standards can be established without posing any problem under the Antimonopoly Act since they may potentially lead to pro-competitive effects; for example, the unification of specifications can potentially lead to such pro-competitive effects as the prompt launch of a market for products adopting the unified specifications or an expansion of the demands. - Flowever, since the establishment of voluntary standards may cause anti-competitive effects, for example, in the case where it restrains means of competition and unjustly harms the interests of users, or where it is unjustly discriminatory among enterprises, such establishment may pose problems under the Antimonopoly Act, depending on the contents or implementation methods of voluntary standards.
 For example, if the establishment of voluntary standards restrains the development or supply of specific products and restrains means of competition, thereby unjustly harms the interests of users, it may pose problems under the Antimonopoly Act.
 Furthermore, the establishment of voluntary standards containing discriminatory contents, or the restraining of the use of voluntary standards, amounts to discriminatory treatment, etc. in a trade association and may, if it impedes competition in connection with the development, supply, etc. of diverse products or services, pose problems under the Antimonopoly Act.
 In addition, the use and compliance of voluntary standards should be left to the discretion of each member enterprise; forcing member enterprises to use or comply with voluntary standards may pose problems under the Antimonopoly Act. - Also, problems under the Antimonopoly Act arise if any act that restrains any matter constituting important means of competition, such as prices, is conducted in association with the establishment of voluntary standards.

-Supposed case 17: Establishment of general activity guidelines concerning business activities aimed at reducing greenhouse gas emissions
+Supposed case 12: Establishment of general activity guidelines concerning business activities aimed at reducing greenhouse gas emissions